The serial seducer is on the loose again, in a new production from one of the most provocative minds in opera today, Sir David McVicar.

 Although his list of conquests extends beyond a staggering 2,000 names, we never see him complete his ritual seduction – even if we hear some very persuasive serenades along the way.

-Sir David McVicar teases out the psychological drama of these questions in a highly anticipated new production and Australian debut from the leading opera director of his generation: a fearless iconoclast and a bit of a rogue himself.
+Sir David McVicar teases out the psychological drama of these questions in a highly anticipated new production and Australian debut from the leading opera director of his generation.

 And in the role he was born to sing, Teddy Tahu Rhodes’ powerful magnetism, dark-hued voice and imposing physique make being bad seem oh so good.
 The Don has met his match.